Can You Save Browning Arborvitae? Preventive Action Plan

 Why Is My Arborvitae Turning Brown in Summer

-There are more than one reasons for thuja trees turning brown.
-Listed below are the most common ones:
+There is more than one reason for thuja trees turning brown.
+Here are the most common ones:

 • Excess-watering: Over-watering arborvitae leads to brown coloration and other concerning issues.
-The next question that pops in mind is how to assess that they are overwatered?
-The indicators of over-watering your arborvitae might be similar to those of under-watering.
+Also, root rot can be caused by more moisture or inadequate drainage.
+However, the indicators of over-watering your arborvitae might be like those of under-watering.

-• In summer, it happens mostly due to drought: The most curious question that pops into every mind is ??how to save brown arborvitae trees in summer?
-An arborvitae tree can die if left to dry out entirely for just one day, making it an unsuitable plant for drought-prone areas.
-As a result, ensure that yours receives at least 1 inch of water every week from rainfall or an irrigation system.
+• In summer, it happens mostly due to drought: The most curious question that pops into every mind is how to save brown arborvitae trees in summer.
+An arborvitae tree can die if left to dry out entirely for just one day.
+Hence, ensure that yours receives at least 1 inch of water every week from rainfall or an irrigation system.

 • While moving them to a different location (Transplanting): If your freshly planted arborvitae trees are yellowing, browning, or fading at the tips, the most likely reason is transplant shock.
-This happens because these trees frequently lose a large portion of their roots when dug up at the nursery, and it takes time for the roots to set up again in the new location.
+Because these trees frequently lose a large portion of their roots when dug up at the nursery.

-• Injured roots: Roots of the trees absorb and transmit water and nutrients from the soil to the rest of the parts of the tree.
-If the roots of your arborvitae are injured for any cause, be it digging, roto-tilling, or harm caused by animals, then the quantity of water the roots can carry to the rest of the plant will be affected.
+• Injured roots: If the roots of your arborvitae are injured for any cause, be it digging, roto-tilling, or by animals, then the quantity of water the roots can carry to the rest of the plant will be affected.

-• Fungal Disease and pests: While arborvitaes are well-known and loved for being low-maintenance, they are prone to many fungal issues that can cause your arborvitae to turn brown.
+• Fungal Disease and Pests: While arborvitaes are well-known and loved for being low-maintenance, they are prone to many fungal issues that can cause them to turn brown.

 How To Save Brown Arborvitae Trees in Summer?